m5lk3n/clcnt/README.md

 ## to do

-- Makefile
+- Sum current day

-## open
+- Sum last 7 days

-- improve router
+- Sum overall